 The odd thing about Mexico City is that for a capital with a population of 21 million people, it’s really not as hectic as you’d expect.
 It manages to retain a laidback vibe because it’s spread out over 573 square miles (nearly twice the size of New York City).
 For example, if you’ve ever traveled to chaotic Delhi or Bangkok this feels like a cakewalk.

-Ciudad de Mexico is a city we fell in love with and we hope you do too.
-Here’s our handy list of the very best things to do in Mexico City.
+Ciudad de Mexico is a city we fell in love with and hope you do too.
+Here’s a handy list of the very best things to do in Mexico City.

 Visiting Teotihuacan is one of the best things to do in Mexico City.
 Did you know you can summit the third largest pyramid in the world there?
 But don’t go just to climb the pyramids, go into the museum and learn something about the civilizations that called the city home.
 Although not technically in Mexico City itself, it’s an easy day trip that’s only an hour away.

 You can either take a tour or do it on your own, but the important thing is to go early!
 That way you avoid the heat and beat the crowds.
-Read our full post to learn more about this mysterious Mesoamerican city and how to make it to Teotihuacan for an unforgettable sunrise.
+Read our full post to learn more about this mysterious Mesoamerican city and how to visit Teotihuacan for an unforgettable sunrise.

 I’m on a boat!
 Located on the fringes of the southern part of Ciudad de Mexico lies a few of the last remaining water channels that once made up a larger portion of the area.
 The capital city may now sit in a dry basin, but it was once a swampy marshland.
 Canoeing was a common method of transportation before the Spanish drained the area after colonization.

-Ride a trajinera (a flat bottomed boat) with your friends, pack a cooler full of beer, hire a mariachi band, and make a day of it.
+Ride a trajinera (a flat-bottomed boat) and party on a boat at Xochimilco with your friends, pack a cooler full of beer, hire a mariachi band, and make a day of it.
 Another place you should visit is Isla de las Muñecas (Island of the Dolls) if you’re into dark tourism.